 - Including teacher comments, interim reports, progress reports, report cards.
-This should include grades for any courses attempted, and formal and informal teacher comments, emails, conference notes, etc. - Transcript (unofficial OK) for any college classes completed during high school - o All standardized testing reports, including school admissions testing - Ask for state testing and nationally standardized test reports (e.g., Iowa Tests/ITBS, Stanford, CoGAT, ERB).
-Middle school and high school transcripts don't usually have all of this information, so please ask the front office for the score reports from your child's files - If your child has taken PSAT, ACT, AP, SAT, and/or IB exams, provide the printout from testing agency's website that includes both the actual scores and the percentile ranks for those scores. - Documentation from testing agencies of any accommodations provided (for example, letters from the College Board, ACT, or school) of exactly when, and what, accommodations were provided. - o Documentation of any small-group or special group instruction, or school-based extra help - o If your child receives extra help with reading, ask what reading curriculum they are using - Writing samples copies of 2-3 examples of recent written work like essays

-- All RTI meeting notes and all assessment data, including initial and triennial re-evaluations and observations. - o 504/IEP eligibility meeting notes and initial IEP or 504 Plan. - o Current 504 Plan/IEP, with prior year's end-of-year review, meeting notes, and progress report.
+This should include grades for any courses attempted, and formal and informal teacher comments, emails, conference notes, etc. - Transcript (unofficial OK) for any college classes completed during high school - All standardized testing reports, including school admissions testing - Ask for state testing and nationally standardized test reports (e.g., Iowa Tests/ITBS, Stanford, CoGAT, ERB).
+Middle school and high school transcripts don't usually have all of this information, so please ask the front office for the score reports from your child's files - If your child has taken PSAT, ACT, AP, SAT, and/or IB exams, provide the printout from testing agency's website that includes both the actual scores and the percentile ranks for those scores. - Documentation from testing agencies of any accommodations provided (for example, letters from the College Board, ACT, or school) of exactly when, and what, accommodations were provided. - o Documentation of any small-group or special group instruction, or school-based extra help - o If your child receives extra help with reading, ask what reading curriculum they are using - o Writing samples copies of 2-3 examples of recent written work like essays - 504/special educational records, if applicable ask Case Manager or School Counselor to help you collect this.
+Front office staff usually do not have access to these records - o All RTI meeting notes and all assessment data, including initial and triennial re-evaluations and observations. - o 504/IEP eligibility meeting notes and initial IEP or 504 Plan. - o Current 504 Plan/IEP, with prior year's end-of-year review, meeting notes, and progress report.